smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 | 7     | ORDER BY | Specifies which values to order the result set by                                          |
 | 8     | LIMIT    | Constrains the number of rows returned by a `SELECT` statement                             |

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The SQL Server Database Engine parses the entire query and analyzes its syntax and semantics.
+The SQL Server Database Engine parses the entire query and analyzes its syntax and semantics.
 It then generates a single execution plan for the entire query, rather than individual plans for each clause.
 This execution plan determines the most efficient way to access and process the requested data, based on factors such as indexes, statistics, and available resources.

 ---------------------------------------------------------